Gai-Jin: Plot summary

 Yoshi Toranaga, a descendant of Lord Toranaga in Shogun and one of the Council of Elders, narrowly escapes various assassination attempts while he tries to out manoeuvre his fellow councilors, all of whom mistrust each other, as well as hunt down the rogue shishi.
 He hates the foreigners as passionately as the shishi do, but recognizes that their superior military technology makes sonnō jōi impossible for the present.
 This position puts him at odds with almost everyone around him.
 A meeting is arranged between the council and the representatives of the foreign community to deal with their demands for reparations and justice for the murderous attack, only one of several such incidents.
 Despite much Japanese prevarication, and the three-way interpreting necessary (English–Dutch–Japanese), a deal is struck.

-Malcolm Struan is heir to the Noble House of Struan's, but he is not yet of age and therefore technically not yet "taipan".
+Malcolm Struan is heir to the Noble House of Struan's, but he is not yet of age and therefore technically not tai-pan.
 Meanwhile, his mother, Tess Struan, runs the business and urges him to return to Hong Kong and give up his infatuation with this unsuitable penniless French "gold-digger".
 Her imperious attitude angers him and he resists, determined to marry Angelique and be taipan.

 The brothels of Yokohama are where Japanese and foreigners meet.
 The French spy is besotted with a Japanese prostitute, whose Madame is associated with the "shishi" and who exchanges favours for information.
 The French spy introduces Tyrer to the delights and protocols of Japanese brothels.
 Later, Tyrer befriends a young Japanese and they begin to teach each other, although, unbeknownst to Tyrer, the Japanese is a fanatical "shishi".
 He gradually adopts the same position as Lord Yoshi, his implacable enemy: the only way to purge Japan of these revolting barbarians is to learn their military and technological secrets.

 Malcolm marries Angelique irregularly on board ship, but dies on their wedding night when his wound hemorrhages.
-His mother is now officially taipan.
+His mother is now officially tai-pan.
 Angelique is at first hysterical and nearly goes mad.
 When she recovers, she find she has gained wisdom and an icy calm and lost all fear.
 She plans to outwit Tess Struan, with the help of Edward Gornt, who hopes to marry her and also obtain revenge on Tess' family.